High Wall: Plot

 Kenet undergoes "narcosynthesis"—a light dose of sodium pentothal—to help him remember what happened.
-He recalls blacking out just as his hands were around Helen's neck and later regaining consciousness to find her dead body.
-Kenet escapes from the hospital and, taking a reluctant Lorrison along, breaks into Whitcombe's apartment.
-He recreates the scene, in hopes of jogging his memory, then returns to the hospital before he is missed.
+He recalls blacking out just as his hands were around his wife's neck and later regaining consciousness to find her dead body.
+Kenet hides in Lorrison's car to escape from the hospital, then breaks into Whitcombe's apartment and recreates a scene resembling that revealed under the drug.
+He returns to the hospital, unnoticed and unbetrayed by Dr. Lorrison, waiting patiently for Whitcombe to contact him.

-Whitcombe visits him there and provokes Kenet by confessing to the two murders; as he had hoped, he is attacked by Kenet, making the latter look like a homicidal lunatic.
-In desperation, Kenet breaks out of the hospital again.
-He manages to get to Whitcombe and subdues him.
-Under sodium pentothal Lorrison administers, Whitcombe recounts how he had tried to part ways with Helen Kenet after finding her husband unconscious in his apartment, but she threatened to cause a scandal and ruin any chance of him becoming a partner in his firm.
+Whitcombe shows, but cunningly provokes Kenet into a murderous rage by confessing his two killings.
+In desperation, Kenet steals Lorrison's car and breaks out of the hospital.
+He eludes a sweeping manhunt for a "homicidal maniac" on the loose, and manages to get to Whitcombe's apartment, accompanied by Lorrison, who refuses to leave him.
+In a brutal fistfight he dazes Whitcombe.
+Seizing the opportunity, Lorrison administers sodium pentothal to him.
+Whitcombe recounts how he had tried to end his affair with the greedy Helen Kenet after finding her husband unconscious in his apartment, but she threatened to cause a scandal and ruin any chance of him becoming a partner in his firm.
+So he murdered her.